Ode to My Least Favorite Article from 2014 — On SOPHIE and Nonconformity

 “Sophie.
 Karenn.
 Georgia Girls.
 Neana.
 Millie & Andrea.
 What do these electronic music artists all have in common?
 They’re all men.
 During a set at LA Boiler Room (watch below), the most famous of the aforementioned clumsily underlined his nominal gender play by employing a trans woman to stand in for him, and more recently has risen to prominence with QT, his collaboration with PC Music boss A. G. Cook that is fronted by a soda-pushing, hyper-stylized performer purportedly called Quinn Thomas.
 On their debut single “Hey QT,” Thomas’ heavily distorted voice squeals, I feel your hands on my body/ Every time you think of me, boy! over the upward arc of a pounding beat.”

 If you’re unaware of the artist named first in this list, musician Sophie Xeon is a trans woman best known for her frantic, maximalist production under the mononym SOPHIE, where she has several singles in a compilation album and a full record under her name, along with an extensive list of production credits for artists like Charli XCX, Madonna, Le1f, Vince Staples, Let’s Eat Grandma, and Kim Petras.
-SOPHIE’s chops as a forward-thinking producer in the pop sphere are credible, and her debut album, the roughly 40-minute-long OIL OF EVERY PEARL’s UN-INSIDES, was released to an enthusiastically positive critical engagement.
+SOPHIE’s chops as a forward-thinking producer in the pop sphere are credible, and her debut album, the roughly 40-minute-long OIL OF EVERY PEARL’s UN-INSIDES, was released to especially enthusiastic critical acclaim.
 “Best New Music,” if you care about that sort of thing.

-SOPHIE wasn’t always publicly trans, and that is an important fact about the conception of an article like this.
+SOPHIE wasn’t always “publicly trans,” whatever we conceive that as meaning; this is relevant context for the conception of an article like this.
 There was a presumption of SOPHIE’s gender innate to music reporting for years, and this informed discussion of her music’s aesthetic.
 The pitch-shifted vocal clips, the engagement with pop music tropes, the desire by music journalists to describe music as “bubbly,” “sugary,” “hyperkinetic,” describing music like you would Coca-Cola with Ritalin and Pixie Sticks stirred into the glass.
 We get this perception of early-career SOPHIE’s music, along with that of A.G.
 Cook’s and PC Music’s writ large, as inherently and intentionally engaging with this prescribed hyper-femme aesthetic.

 Maybe you buy that, maybe you don’t.
 I, for the record, don’t think I am smart enough (or perhaps reckless or foolish enough) to make the determination of whether talking about sonic aesthetics in terms of having gender is a useful avenue of music criticism.
 What I do think, however, is that this article did not prepare for the eventuality that the artist they took the most umbrage with was a woman.
 I don’t know much about the author of the article, and this isn’t about who writes articles like these, and it’s not about who publishes them either.
-Fader has had some excellent writing in the past (several cover stories have been very worthwhile reads, in my opinion).
+Fader has had some excellent writing in the past and has through some of their reporting “atoned,” in a sort of cosmic sense.
 The how of an article like this isn’t important, the micropolitical considerations of “how” don’t accomplish much on being raked over, and they, chiefly, don’t matter to me.
 What matters is what this does, I think.

 For me, this is the language with which we talk about aesthetics.
 Talked about them, rather.
 Art, and how we talk about it, often consists solely of comparatives and categorizations, especially when they don’t quite work.
 Coincidentally, there was another moment where this tension was addressed in 2014.
 Early that year, The Guardian published an interview with FKA Twigs where she overtly rejected the label of R&B being applied to her music: